ScottHamper/Cookies/README.md

 Cookies.js is a small client-side javascript library that makes managing cookies easy.
 In addition to its simple API, Cookies.js will automatically parse a JSON encoded string value back into its native data type when accessed, and cache the result.
-For users of AMD loaders, Cookies.js will `define` itself, otherwise a global variable will be created.
+For users of AMD loaders, Cookies.js will `define` itself.
+For users of CommonJS, Cookies.js will export itself.
+Otherwise a global variable will be created.

 ## Features

 - Automatically JSON encodes/decodes cookie values.
 - Caches cookie values, making sequential reads faster.
 - Supports AMD loaders.
+- Support CommonJS (including npm, browserify etc).
 - Cross browser.
 - Lightweight (less than 1 KB, minified and gzipped).